brianpaden/truthgraph/docs/roadmap/v1/tech_stack_and_tooling.md

 TruthGraph is a local-first fact-checking system designed for developer experience, reproducibility, and offline operation.
 This document outlines the complete technology stack, tooling choices, and development workflow for the v1 implementation.

+**All technology choices prioritize cloud migration readiness** while maintaining excellent local development experience.
+Every tool selected has cloud-native equivalents or works seamlessly in cloud environments, ensuring a smooth transition path when scaling beyond local deployment.

 **Design Principles:**

 - Local-first: All components run on developer machines
+- Cloud-ready: Choose tools that work well locally AND in cloud
 - Reproducible: Deterministic builds with locked dependencies
-- Container-based: Docker Compose orchestrates all services
+- Container-based: Docker Compose orchestrates all services (containerization = cloud portability)
 - Developer-friendly: Fast iteration cycles with modern tooling
 - Type-safe: Static type checking where applicable
 - Testable: Comprehensive test coverage with pytest
+- Observable: Structured logging and metrics work with any backend (local or cloud)

 ---